Biloxi Blues (film): Plot

 Toomey enters the barracks in the middle of the night and reports that two soldiers were caught having sex in the latrine, but one escaped.
-Toomey wants the guilty party to step forward.
-When no one does, he suspends everyone's privileges and weekend leave.
-The soldiers believe the man who got away was Epstein, giving Jerome a lesson in the power of the written word.
-The next morning, Toomey reports that the man who escaped was Hennesey, whom everyone likes, and no one suspected was gay.
-The platoon later learns that Hennesey was sentenced to three months confinement, followed by a dishonorable discharge.
+When no one admits to being the escapee, Toomey suspends privileges and weekend leave.
+The platoon suspects Epstein, giving Jerome a lesson in the power of the written word.
+The next morning, Hennesey is revealed as the man who escaped, and Jerome realizes he was the only person to stand up for him and Epstein.

-Jerome meets Daisy Hannigan, a beautiful, smart Catholic girl from Gulfport.
-He leaves camp whenever he can so they can see each other, and he confesses his love right before leaving Camp Shelby for his first duty assignment.
-Jerome admits to the audience that the chances of seeing Daisy again after the war are slim, but that knowing he has a girl waiting back home motivates him to survive the war.
+After Jerome meets Daisy Hannigan, a beautiful, smart Catholic girl from Gulfport, he leaves camp often to see her, confessing his love right before leaving for his first duty assignment.
+Jerome admits to the audience that the chances of seeing Daisy again after the war are slim, but that knowing he has a girl waiting back home motivates him to accomplish his second goal of surviving the war.

-Near the end of the platoon's training, Toomey gets drunk because he has an upcoming appointment at a veterans hospital and believes he will be discharged for disability.
-Preferring prison to being discharged, he calls for Jerome, whom he holds at gunpoint in a final effort to compel him to follow orders by making Jerome turn him in for his misdeeds.
-Jerome calls in the rest of the platoon to serve as witnesses.
+Near the end of the platoon's training, Toomey gets drunk, fearing an upcoming appointment at a veterans hospital he believes will result in his medical release.
+Preferring prison to discharge, he holds Jerome at gunpoint to compel him to turn him in for his misdeeds.
+Jerome calls the platoon to serve as witnesses.
 Toomey is aware of the story contest Epstein won and accepts Epstein's offer not to press charges in exchange for Toomey completing 200 push-ups.

-As his fellow privates sleep on a train while en route to their next duty stations, Jerome informs the audience of the destiny of each.
-He concludes by telling the audience that he accomplished his second goal of surviving the war and his third goal of becoming an author, although his path to success was different than what he expected.
+As his fellow privates sleep on a train en route to their new duty stations, Jerome informs the audience of their fates and reveals he accomplished his third goal of becoming an author, although his path to success was different from what he expected.